 Talent management is the process of recruiting, hiring, developing and retaining the best performing employees available in the talent market.
-Often confused with other HR terms such as talent acquisition (more on that later), it’s one of the most important process for a company of any size.
+Often confused with other HR terms such as talent acquisition (more on that later), it’s one of the most important processes for a company of any size.

 Primarily, talent management focuses on providing your existing employees to develop themselves professionally.
 In doing so, you’ll be building a strong employer brand, attracting the best talent in the job market and ensure they stay working for you.

 As one of the major elements of the hiring process, talent management includes the following processes:

 - Finding the best places to post job ads

 - Preparing screening interviews (phone, video, in-person)

 - Reviewing candidates’ applications